-How long did you remain in the colony? ourteen months
+How long did you remain in the colony ?

-What views of the state of things in the colony had you, before going thither, and with what expectations did you go I expected to see a fertile country, and honest, pright and enterprising men, with whom I could notite in getting a living, and bring up my family as I wished.
-My expectations had been raised by the Colonization Society.
+What views of the state of things in the colony had you, before going thither, and with what exectations did vou go I expected to see a fertile country, and honest upright and enterprising men, with whom I could unite in getting a living, and bring up my family as I wished.
+My expectations had been raised by as I wished.

+the Colonization Society.
 Were your expectations realized?

-They were not.
-At what season of the year did you arrive?
+were not At what season of the year did you arrive?

 In January.
-How soon after your arrival were you and your family taken sick
+How soon after your arrival were you and your

-I was taken sick in twelve days, and all the rest six days after.
+family taken sick I was taken sick in twelve days, and all the rest six days after.
 How many of your family died, and who?
 Two of my children, and my brother and sister.
 How long were those sick that finally recovered?
-I do not know an individual that I left in health Were the emigrants taken sick after their arrival?
+I do not know an individual that I left in health.
+Were the emigrants taken sick after their arrival?

 All those who go will be sick in sixty days.
-How many of them-how soon-what number of the forty-nine, who died in less than four months, were old persons, and of previously feeble constitutions?
+How many of them-how soon-what number In less than four months forty-nine died out of one hundred and seventy-four who went out Question by one of the audience .- What portion of the forty-nine, who died in less than four months, were old persons, and of previously feeble constitutions?